srobo/ops-manual/about-the-charity/governance.md

 * Email \(alternative email to that issued by SR\)
 * Home address

-The register of members is available for inspection by pplication to the trustees.
+The register of members is available for inspection by application to the trustees.